-The Commission will submit the CD Committee and CTAC recommendations, along with all written comments received during the FY 2022-2023 Action Plan comment period and supplementary Commission staff comments, to the Board of Supervisors / Board of Commissioners for approval.
-The Board is the final decision-maker for determining CDBG and HOME awards.
-See the FY 2022-2023 NOFA for the Board's public meeting date.
+The Commission will submit the CD Committee and CTAC recommendations, along with all written comments received during the FY 2023-2024 Action Plan comment period and supplementary Commission staff comments, to the Board of Supervisors / Board of Commissioners for approval.
+The Board is the final decision-maker for determining CDBG, HOME, ESG and LMIHAF awards.
+Please refer to the FY 2023-2024 NOFA for the Board's public meeting date.